 Aside from undergraduate BA and BS degrees, including a Master of Art, this school is one of the few to offer a PhD related to building video games.
-Students also gain access to the GEL Lab where they learn what it takes to make a game from start to finish, including design, prototyping, and more.
+Students from MSU’s college for game design also gain access to the GEL Lab where they learn what it takes to make a game from start to finish, including design, prototyping, and more.
 (View more Michigan colleges for game design)

 Full Sail University

-Despite being one of the younger schools on this list, Full Sail University boasts a larger curriculum for gaming students than most competing video game development schools.
-Students can look into a Bachelor of Science in either Game Art or Game Development or a Master of Science in either Mobile Gaming or Game Design.
+Despite being one of the younger game design schools on this list, Full Sail University boasts a larger curriculum among most gaming schools than other competing video game design colleges.
+Students scoping out different video game designer colleges can look into a Bachelor of Science in either Game Art or Game Development or a Master of Science in either Mobile Gaming or Game Design.

 One of the perks of being a Full Sail University student is the high level of social interaction required during the game-making courses, giving students vital experience to prepare them for actual game production.
 A team-based project incorporating 12 consecutive courses at the end of the year also gives students a taste of what a career in game creation will be like.

 Students at Northeastern University can choose from six different gaming-related programs– two BFAs, a BS with several optional concentrations, an MS, a Minor, and a college Graduate Certificate.